-The undergraduate program within the Department of Chemistry offers two degree programs for those interested in pursuing the field of chemistry.
+The undergraduate program within the Department of Chemistry offers four degree programs for those interested in pursuing the field of chemistry or related fields.
 There is also an option to minor that allows students to supplement their major degree with chemistry coursework.

 Bachelor of Science in Chemistry

 The Bachelor of Science (B.S.) degree in Chemistry provides a graduate with a thorough understanding of synthetic methods, analytical and physical measurements, the use of scientific literature, computational methods, and communication in science.
 The B.S. degree is accredited by the American Chemical Society (ACS) and provides the intellectual and practical basis for a wide variety of careers, especially those in which chemistry plays a significant role, including careers in the chemical industry, secondary teaching and government-based scientific work.
 The B.S. degree is ideal for students who are interested in pursuing graduate study in chemistry, pharmacy, medicine, and related fields.